Liksu/api-mid-mock/README.md

 But there is one difference with webpack-dev-server bypass function.
 You cannot return the path to the file to return it as response.
 Please, use `require` or other ways to get the response content and return the content.

----

-Please, check the [api-mocker-middleware](https://www.npmjs.com/package/api-mocker-middleware) if you are using the Express server.